- Trey was diagnosed with stage IV neuroblastoma in 2008.

 Paying It Forward

 Now 10 years old, Trey is well aware of what he’s been through and channels his experience into helping others.
 He fundraises for pediatric cancer research at his elementary school and also regularly goes into Philadelphia with his mom to distribute bagged lunches to the homeless.

 “I don’t have to tell him to do it,” Missy says.
 “Trey’s maturity level is higher than that of some adults.
 I know parents always talk about their kids as the best thing since sliced bread, but Trey really is.
 When you meet him, you’re different.”

-These days, Trey loves hanging out with his friends and palling around with his 3-year-old brother Phoenix.
-He starts fourth grade in the fall.
+These days, Trey loves hanging out with his friends and palling around with his brother Phoenix.

 “There are a lot of happy things happening for this special family when it once looked like the end was in sight,” Dr. Kramer says.